dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-Razor views, pages, controllers, page models, and data models can be built into a class library project, and packaged and reused.
-Applications can include the Razor UI class library and override the views and pages it contains.
-When a view, partial view, or Razor Page is found in both the web app and the UI class library, the Razor markup (*.cshtml* file) in the web app takes precedence.
+Razor views, pages, controllers, page models, and data models can be built into a Razor Class Library(RCL).
+The RCL can be and packaged and reused.
+Applications can include the RCL and override the views and pages it contains.
+When a view, partial view, or Razor Page is found in both the web app and the RCL, the Razor markup (*.cshtml* file) in the web app takes precedence.

 This feature requires [!INCLUDE[](~/includes/2.1-SDK.md)]